Positions available for 2015-16:

 Profile of a TA

--May be in his/her graduating year as a Drama Major (STSC and medials may be considered).
+-May be in their graduating year as a Drama Major (STSC and medials may be considered).

 -Usually has a cumulative grade of A- or higher in drama courses